pytorch/torchtune/docs/source/examples/recipe_params_tutorial.rst

 Creating parameters for custom recipes
 ======================================

 In general, you should expose the minimal amount of parameters you need to run and experiment with your recipes.
+Exposing an excessive number of parameters will lead to bloated configs, which are more error prone, harder to read, and harder to manage.
+On the other hand, hardcoding all parameters will prevent quick experimentation without a code change.
+Only parametrize what is needed.

-These should be collected in a dataclass object that is passed into the recipe.
+Parameters should be organized in a singular dataclass that is passed into the recipe.
+This serves as a single source of truth for the details of a fine-tuning run that can be easily validated in code and shared with collaborators for reproducibility.

 .. code-block:: python